moq-wg/moq-transport/draft-lcurley-warp.md

 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing segments from both in parallel.

+# SETUP Parameters

+The SETUP message ({{setup}}) allows the peers to exchange arbitrary parameters before any media is exchanged.
+It is the main extensibility mechanism of Warp.
+The peers MUST ignore unknown parameters.
+TODO: describe GREASE for those.

+Every parameter MUST appear at most once within the SETUP message.
+The peers SHOULD verify that and close the connection if a parameter appears more than once.

+The ROLE parameter is mandatory for the client.
+All of the other parameters are optional.

+## ROLE parameter

+The ROLE parameter (key 0x00) allows the client to specify what roles it expects the parties to have in the Warp connection.
+It has three possible values:

+0x01:

+: Only the client is expected to send media on the connection.
+This is commonly referred to as *the ingestion case*.

+0x02:

+: Only the server is expected to send media on the connection.
+This is commonly referred to as *the delivery case*.

+0x03:

+: Both the client and the server are expected to send media.

+The client MUST send a ROLE parameter with one of the three values specified above.
+The server MUST close the connection if the ROLE parameter is missing, is not one of the three above-specified values, or it is different from what the server expects based on the application in question.

 # Containers
 A media container contains the underlying codec bitstream.